 You won't be able to take advantage of feature updates or brand-new developments from Pimcore, for instance because you’ll be unable to install new features.
 This means that even though you originally opted for a flexible and powerful solution, by sticking with an older version, you are locking yourself into a limited (and, as we've already mentioned, increasingly insecure) default feature set.
 It's possible to manage it manually until some point... but what for?
 Again, of course, it will cost you more than an update.

 You already know why it's worth upgrading your Pimcore system.
 There are, of course, challenges involved.
 But you can prepare for them, manage them in advance and, as a result, avoid potential risks.

 - You should be aware that a migration that involves going through several versions is more difficult than through just a single version.
 For example, moving from Pimcore 5 to 6, then from Pimcore 6 to Pimcore X. Here, a lot also depends on the migration variant (3 possible variants are described below).

 - The difficulty of the upgrade will be proportional to the complexity of the project.
-The more extensions, customised code and tech debt, the more work and risk involved.
+The more extensions, customized code, special system settings, and - what's most important - the tech debt, the more work, and risk are involved.

 - When migrating, there can be a loss of database integrity.
+Data objects may not be merged anymore.
 This is a huge business risk, especially considering the purpose of Pimcore implementation in your business.
-However, if backups are maintained and robust testing is carried out, this risk is minimised.
+However, if backups are maintained and robust testing is carried out, this risk is minimized.

 Secondly, the code written for the previous versions of Pimcore may become obsolete due to the upgrade.
 In such a situation, refactoring (i.e. restructuring the existing code) is needed.